samantsharmadnagrowth/Telegram_openclaw_skill/README.md

-# Telegram_openclaw_skill
+# Openclaw Skill to Fetch Telegram Message

-OpenClaw skill that enables users to access Telegram through the OpenClaw AI agent.
+OpenClaw skill that enables users to fetch Telegram through the OpenClaw AI agent.

-# Telegram Message Fetcher

-A simple Node.js tool to fetch and display the latest messages from your Telegram chats using the GramJS library.
+It is a simple Node.js tool that fetches and displays the latest messages from your Telegram chats using the GramJS library.

 ## 🚀 Features